Vermont

+Vermont's economic activity of $40.6 billion in As of 2022 is ranked last on the list of U.S. states and territories by GDP, but 21st in GDP per capita.
+Known for its progressivism, the state was one of the first in the U.S. to recognize same-sex civil unions and marriage, has the highest proportion of renewable electricity generation at 99.9%, and is one of the least religious and least racially/ethnically diverse states.
+Dairy, forestry, maple syrup, and wine are important sectors in Vermont's agricultural economy.
+Vermont produces approximately 50% of the nation's maple syrup.

 Toponymy

-Samuel de Champlain claimed the area around what is now Lake Champlain, giving the name Verd Mont (Green Mountain) to the region he found, on a 1647 map.
-Evidence suggests that this name came into use among English settlers, before it morphed to "Vermont", ca. 1760.
-In 1777, Thomas Young introduced the name in writing with a broadside "To the Inhabitants of Vermont, a Free and Independent State".
+The 17th-century French explorer Samuel de Champlain is sometimes credited with coining the name Vermont, but it did not in fact appear until 1777, when, at the suggestion of Thomas Young, it was adopted as the name of the Vermont Republic (replacing New Connecticut, the name the republic had borne for the first six months of its existence).
+It represents a French translation of Green Mountain(s), the name of the mountain range that bisects the state.
+The latter name first appeared in 1772 in the context of the Green Mountain Boys.

 History

-Pre-Colonial
+Pre-colonial

 The first humans to inhabit what is now Vermont arrived about 11,000 years ago, as the glaciers of the last ice age receded.
 Small groups of hunter-gatherers followed herds of caribou, elk, and mastodon through the grasslands of the Champlain Valley.
-At that time much of region was mixed tundra.
+At that time much of the region was mixed tundra.
 The oldest human artifacts are 11,000 year old projectile points found along the eastern shore of the saltwater Champlain Sea.
 This time is known as the Paleo-Indian period.

-By about 8,000 years ago, the Champlain Sea had become the freshwater Lake Champlain and the climate had become more temporate, bringing an increasing diversity of flora and fauna.
+By about 8,000 years ago, the Champlain Sea had become the freshwater Lake Champlain and the climate was more temperate, bringing increased diversity of flora and fauna.
 This was the beginning of the Archaic period.
-By about 4,300 years ago the forests were as they are today.
-Large mammals were going extinct or migrating north, and the population became reliant on smaller game and plants.
-People developed fishing equipment and stone cookware, and practised woodworking and food storage.
-They had time for travel, leisure, and practiced elaborate ceremonies.
+By about 4,300 years ago, the forests were as they are today.
+Large mammals underwent extinction or migrated north, and the human population became reliant on smaller game and plants.
+People developed fishing equipment and stone cookware, and practiced woodworking and food storage.
+They had time for travel, leisure, and performed elaborate ceremonies.
+Most of the state's territory was occupied by the Abenaki, south-western parts were inhabited by the Mohicans and south-eastern borderlands by the Pocumtuc and the Pennacook.

-About 3,000 years ago the Woodland period began.
-Food was now sourced mainly from domesticated plants, including maize, beans, and squash.
-Agriculture meant a more sedentary life and larger settlements.
+Over 3,000 years ago, the Woodland period began.
+Food was increasingly sourced from domesticated plants, including maize, beans, and squash.
+Agriculture meant a change from dispersed hunter-gatherering towards the establishment of larger settlements.
 Pottery was made from local clay, and tools were made from chert found along the Winooski River.
 Canoes were used for fishing and travel.